egel/blog/content/blog/being_a_perpetrator_of_dos_attack.md

 >
 >
 > Please login to view the ticket:
-> https://<DO I will not sponsor your links!>/support/tickets
+> https://%DO I will not sponsor your links here!%/support/tickets
 >
 > Thanks so much,
 > DigitalOcean